-Erin Miracle, Alexandria Lightford, Aaron Guerrero, Irwin Keyes, Ben Woolf DIRECTED BY
+Erin Miracle, Alexandria Lightford, Aaron Guerrero, Irwin Keyes, Ben Woolf

-Aaron Carter, Nicholas A. DeNicola MPAA RATING
+Aaron Carter, Nicholas A. DeNicola

-Rotten Productions (DVD) WATCH THIS FILM
+Rotten Productions (DVD)

 Aaron K. Carter's award-winning Dead Kansas features a cast of new actors along with some indie familiars including Irwin Keyes (House of 1000 Corpses), Juliette Danielle (The Room), and Ben Woolf (American Horror Story: Freakshow) in the story of a post-apocalyptic land consumed by "Rottens," while a simple farmer and his daughter struggle to survive.
 Meanwhile, a ruthless gang hatches a plan to kidnap the teenage daughter for a profit - all this sets us up for one heck of a finish as the farmer/gang confrontation amps up, a tornado threatens, and the "Rottens" are everywhere.